[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 At this point in the migration process, there will be a fully functional copy of your WooCommerce site in a new location.
 Now, you’ll need to point your domain name to the new web host.

 Instead of the default nameservers, choose Custom.
-You’ll then be able to enter the nameservers specific to your new host:
+Enter the nameservers specific to your new host.

 Be sure to save this change.
 It’s important to note that you may have to wait up to 48 hours for your DNS to propagate.